 Given a non-negative integer num, for every number i in the range 0 ≤ i ≤ num, calculate the number of 1's in their binary representation and return them as an array.

-The simple approach for this problem is to iterate through i and use the algorithm from the previous problem for each i.
+The simple approach to this problem is to iterate through i and use the algorithm from the previous problem for each i.
 However, this approach has a high complexity.
 To simplify the solution, we can use dynamic programming and find the recurrence relation.

-Let f(i) represent the number of 1s in the binary representation of number i.
+Let f(i) represent the number of 1's in the binary representation of number i.

-3 in binary is 11
+3 in binary: 11

-1 in binary is 1
+1 in binary: 1

 f(3) = f(1) + 1